 If you’re buying or selling a car or mobile home, then you’ll need to deal with some paperwork, including the transfer of the vehicle title.
 The title is a legal document that proves you own that piece of property.
 It’s essential that the document is error-free.
 Otherwise, the Arizona Motor Vehicle Division (MVD) will not recognize the title.
-Both the seller and the purchaser need to complete certain steps to complete the transfer of the title.
+Both the seller and the purchaser need to complete certain steps to complete the Arizona Title transfer.

 Understanding the Legal Requirements

 DMV procedures and requirements vary from state to state.
-In Arizona, the MVD requires purchasers of vehicles to apply for a title within 15 days of the purchase.
+In the case of Arizona Title transfer, the MVD requires purchasers of vehicles to apply for a title within 15 days of the purchase.
 You must take the application to an MVD location or an authorized third-party provider, such as Arizona Motor Vehicle Express.
 If the application misses the 15-day deadline, then a penalty may be assessed.
 The same deadline applies to the transfer of a mobile home title.

 Identifying the Seller’s Responsibilities